mabdinur/starterprojectspring/README_FULL.md

 #### Setup FirstService spring project:

-1. Add OpenTelemetry Dependencies
+1. Ensure OpenTelemetry dependencies are included
-2. Add OpenTelemetry Tracer Configuration
+2. Ensure an OpenTelemetry Tracer is configured
-3. Add SpringBoot main class
+3. Ensure a SpringBoot main class was created by the Spring initializer
 4. Create a RestController for FirstService
 5. Start a span to wrap the FirstServiceController
 6. Configure HttpUtils.callEndpoint to inject span context into request.
 This is key to propagate the trace to the SecondService